 - Brooklyn College BCAL Spot program to name a few

 The H.Y.P.E.
 Summer Program is a partnership between Harlem World Magazine and Columbia University, and other partners in-and-outside of Harlem.
-Students will spend ten weeks with our editorial staff led by Harlem World Magazine’s, Editor-In-Cheif, Eartha Watts-Hicks learning the trade and craft of community journalism in the Summer of 2018.
+Students will spend ten weeks with our editorial staff led by Harlem World Magazine’s, Editor-In-Cheif, Eartha Watts-Hicks learning the trade and craft of community journalism year around.